Trump attacks ex-CIA chief over 'hit job' Russia probe - Journal du Cameroun

 “This was a Political hit job, this was not an Intelligence Investigation,” Trump said in a series of tweets, quoting Fox News commentator Dan Bongino.

-Brennan, the CIA’s head from 2013 to 2017, “started this entire debacle about President Trump,” Trump said.
+Brennan, the CIA’s head from 2013 to 2017, “started this entire debacle about President Trump,” the president said.
 “He has disgraced himself, he has disgraced the Country, he has disgraced the entire Intelligence Community.”

 – FBI infiltrated Trump campaign? –